 Nearly half of the people reading this will likely be reading it on a phone.
 Pour the first big block of text into a mobile variant and then let them scroll down to read it.

 A nimble, interactive platform allows a designer to hide some text boxes that will spring up as rollovers or as boxes to click on.
 This satisfies the content person’s desire for text while maintaining the creative teams’ more breezy, reader-friendly layout.
 It also offers a two-tier option, allowing a reader to go deeper on the topics they choose to dive into.

-…if anyone else has read or weighed in on the text.
+… if anyone else has read or weighed in on the text.
 Few writers are effective at cutting their own writing.
-Why should he be any different?
-Most writing is riddled with repetition, useless adjectives, and adverbs, oh-did-I-just-hear-the-sound-of my-own voice?-kind of throat-clearing.
-Save that nonsense for barroom arguments and wedding toasts.
+Why should this writer be any different?
+Most writing is riddled with repetition, useless adjectives, and adverbs, oh-did-I-just-hear-the-sound-of my-own-voice? kind of throat-clearing.
+Save that nonsense for arguments at the bar and wedding toasts.

 TL;DR – Show him this acronym.

 Explain what it stands for, if necessary, how it came to prominence, and why he doesn’t want people to use it in a preamble to this particular content.